newjersey/navigator.business.nj.gov/content/src/licenses/certified-public-accountant.md

 - Current information for the Resident Manager-in-Charge, this must be the Certified Public Accountant that holds a license in the state
 - Pay the associated fees

-:::callout{ showHeader="true" headerText="" showIcon="true" calloutType="conditional" }
+:::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-- A renewed accounting firm registration valid for three years.
-It will be mailed to your business mailing address on file
+A renewed accounting firm registration valid for three years.
+It will be mailed to your business mailing address on file.

 :::